kelayamatoz/Digital-Systems-Design-Lab/lab1.md

 ## Setup
 Spatial is currently supported in Linux/Unix (Ubuntu), therefore Windows users should download and use Ubuntu with Windows Subsystem for Linux (WSL).
 For these labs, we will be using the CS217 branch of Spatial, available at https://github.com/stanford-ppl/spatial/tree/CS217

 You should have the latest Java JDK, Scala version 2.12.17, sbt version 1.8.2, and Integer Set Library installed.
-You can use the following script to get everything set up from the terminal:
+Windows users running WSL can use the following linux script to get everything set up from the Ubuntu terminal:

 ```shell
 #!/bin/bash